By Dr. Harold Willis

 Phosphorus is the major element most often overlooked in crop fertilization programs.
 Even though the soil has large amounts of phosphorus in its minerals, it is nearly all chemically locked up and unavailable to the plant at any one time.
 If soil conditions are favorable, the beneficial soil microorganisms will slowly break down mineral phosphorus and make it available, but unfortunately, most of today’s soils are in such poor shape that plants cannot obtain their phosphorous needs.

 The main problem with growing alfalfa today is that traditional recommendations are for too much potassium in proportion to the other elements, and you cannot grow really top quality forage when the soil’s available potassium exceeds available phosphorus or calcium.
-Now don’t get me wrong, you can grow lots of alfalfa with high potassium—and pretty good looking alfalfa, too.
+Now don’t get me wrong, you can grow lots of alfalfa with high potassium—and pretty good-looking alfalfa, too.
 Scores of research experiments prove that.
 But it is not the highest quality animal food.
 It is what is called carbonaceous — too much cellulose.
-What animals need is proteinaceous feed, with an increased proportion of high quality protein, and that kind of forage can only be grown when the soil has plenty of calcium and phosphorus and not too much potassium.
+Plenty of stiff stems.
+What animals need is proteinaceous feed, with an increased proportion of high quality protein, and that kind of forage can only be grown when the soil has plenty of calcium and phosphorus and not too much potassium (see box).

 No single element is more important than another for optimal plant growth; all are necessary, but in different amounts or proportions.
 Therefore, the proper balance of nutrients is the important thing.
 And that means the nutrients available to the plant, not the total present (but tied up) in the soil.
 That’s the only way to grow top quality crops.